-The CIPBM with the minimum required insurance coverage must be present at all times.
+The CIPBM with the minimum required insurance coverage must be present during an active prescribed burn as determined by the CIPBM.
 Further, the CIPBM is responsible for ensuring sufficient staffing for the written prescription plan.
 4 Tex.
 Admin.
 Code § 228.3.